junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-10-16 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 971). (text: CR 10/15/2007 H11522)
 - 2007-10-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 971).(text: CR 10/15/2007 H11522)
+- 2007-10-17 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S13023)
+- 2007-10-17 — Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S13023)